LCBA's "Bee Team" volunteers remove colonies from structures and swarms from property in Lewis County, Washington.

 * If you can take a digital photo showing placement of your swarm or colony and email it to us, that helps!

 (3) Are you sure these are bees and not wasps or yellow jackets?
 LCBA does NOT remove wasps, yellow jackets, or hornets: doing so would take business away from exterminators.
+For contacts who remove these insects, scroll down below the photos.

-Below, what honey bee comb looks like:
+Below, what a wild honey bee nest looks like:

 Helpful websites for telling whether you have honey bees, yellow jackets, wasps, or something else: click here for the University of California-Riverside's page, or visit Washington State Beekeepers' Association bee/wasp identification page.
 Another helpful source is New York's KnockoutPests.com

-About Swarms: Call Right Away!
+Call Right Away!

 When you see a swarm, it won't likely be there much longer than a couple of hours: scout bees will be seeking a permanent home for the colony.
 Since many members of our Bee Team have full time jobs, they may not be able to reach your swarm in time to capture it, so call as soon as you can!

 Above, LCBA President Norm Switzler and member Rob Jenkins removing comb from a large colony under the eaves of a residence.
-Below, Norm holds up a chunk of comb with capped brood & queen cells - the peanut-shaped projections on the left by his fingers - from a colony removal in Ehtel, June 1 2013.
+Below, Norm holds up a chunk of comb with capped brood & queen cells - the peanut-shaped projections on the left by his fingers - from a colony removal in Ethel, June 1 2013.

 To see a YouTube video by the Centralia Chronicle featuring Norm and other Bee Team members removing a colony from the historic Salzer Valley Schoolhouse in Centralia, WA on July 19, 2009, click here.